ipetkov/crane/docs/API.md

     appropriate installation commands for the package being built.
 * `pnameSuffix`: a suffix appended to `pname`
   - Default value: `""`
+* `stdenv`: the standard build environment to use for this derivation
+  - Default value: `pkgs.stdenv`

 #### Remove attributes
 The following attributes will be removed before being lowered to